8ta4/blog/drafts/Best Speech-to-Text APIs in 2024.md

 All the latency numbers in this post were tested using [Google Colab](https://colab.research.google.com).
 It runs on Google's infrastructure, which helps minimize network latency.
 This way, I can be pretty sure that the network itself isn't the bottleneck during these tests.

+Now, let’s talk about cost.
 I have a budget of $100 per month, assuming 30 hours of usage each month.
 That gives me:

 $$\frac{\$100}{30 \text{ hours}} = \$3.33 \text{ per hour}$$